texhood/business_manager/docs/modules/SITE_BUILDER.md

 #### Newsletter Signup

+> **⚠️ Note:** The Newsletter Signup block type is available in the Site Builder interface but does not yet have a renderer on the live ecommerce site.
+Blocks of this type will be silently skipped when the page is displayed to visitors.
+This will be addressed in a future update.

 **What it does:** Creates a simple email signup form to collect subscriber addresses.

 **Best placement:** CTA zone at the bottom of pages, or as a standalone section